Bey, Cunningham lead Pistons past defending champ Warriors - WHIZ News

 Poole, though, scored 12 points in 52 seconds — a three-point play and three 3-pointers — to cut it to 79-72.

 Warriors: Poole and Curry outscored their teammates 62-52 in the first three quarters.
-Their fellow starters — Draymond Green, Kevan Looney and Andrew Wiggins — combined for 19 points on 7-of-24 shooting.
+Their fellow starters — Green, Kevon Looney and Andrew Wiggins — combined for 19 points on 7-of-24 shooting.

 UP NEXT